winscripter/ContentDotNet/README.md

 > writing better tests, and creating Pull Requests.
 See the CONTRIBUTING.md file.
 > With your help, this framework could eventually unify multimedia processing in C#,
 > and be the first framework ever in the .NET ecosystem for video, image and audio editing without relying on
 > native libraries.
+It will always be cross-platform, open-source, and managed.
+See also the
+> "Why this project exists?" section below in this README.

 ContentDotNet is a cross-platform, open-source, managed framework for C# to read/write videos, audios, images and other multimedia.
 It allows reading them, creating them, and inspecting or editing their contents.
 It provides a user-friendly API.
-It does not use any native libraries; everything is pure C#.
+It does not use any native libraries; everything is C#.

 It is cross-platform and platform-independent, allowing ContentDotNet to run on a wide range of systems without worrying about compatibility, while also making deployment easier.
 It will work where .NET can run - yes, even Blazor WebAssembly.